 Welcome to Year 6!

 Welcome back Year 6!
-I hope that you had a great Christmas break and that you are looking forward to a very busy term!
-Our topic this term will be ‘Stone Age to Iron Age Britain’.
+I hope that you had a great summer break and that you are looking forward to a very busy year!
+Our topic this term will be ‘Murderous Monarchs’.
 Below is a little bit about the things that we are going to learn.

-We will also be focusing on reading comprehension, spelling, punctuation and grammar.
+In addition, we will be focusing on reading comprehension, spelling, punctuation and grammar.

-We will also have weekly times tables tests in class.
+We will continue to have weekly times tables tests in class.

-Homework is now set on a Monday and returned on a Thursday.
-On a Thursday, you will receive your next piece of homework and this should be returned on a Monday.
-Homework is linked to the work that we are covering in class and will help you to prepare for your SATs.
+Homework in Year 6 is set on a Thursday and returned on a Monday.
+Homework will be linked to the work that we are covering in class and will help you to prepare for your SATs as well as the transition to Secondary School.
 Remember that you can always upload your homework to Showbie.
 Your blue Homework Diaries should be in school every day.
-Please continue to read daily at home and record this in your blue dairy for extra Dojos!
+Please continue to read daily at home and record this in your blue dairy for extra dojos!

-To support your learning at home, you will be able to find lots of English and Maths activities on Education City.
+To support your learning at home, you will be able to find lots of English, Maths and Science activities on Education City.
 Follow this link to find out how to access Education City on your iPad:

 You can find your child's targets for this term in their Homework books.